CeliaLaurent/P1.9_day1/README.md

 ##### development

-- Finally, create a branch “development” off of “master” and add support for printing a “Usage: ...“ message with a list of the supported functions and the corresponding numbers, if no arguments are given.
-Create a third branch “irrational” off this “development” branch and implement the functions: exp(x), and sqrt(|x|) and update the usage message accordingly.
+- [x] Finally, create a branch “development” off of “master” and add support for printing a “Usage: ...“ message with a list of the supported functions and the corresponding numbers, if no arguments are given.

+##### irrational

+- [x] Create a third branch “irrational” off this “development” branch and implement the functions: exp(x), and sqrt(|x|) and update the usage message accordingly.

 ##### mergings